 The S.O.
-Reynolds Memorial Wall started in 1974 and was named after Mr Sydney Owern Reynolds a former Councillor of Warringah.
+Reynolds Memorial Wall started in 1974 and was named after Mr Sydney Owen Reynolds a former Councillor of Warringah.
 Only a few panels are available for sale.

 Mona Vale Cemetery has several memorial gardens located in a peaceful and beautiful setting.
-There are four ashes gardens with a number of positions available in the eastern gardens.
+There are a number of ashes gardens with a range of positions available in the eastern gardens.

 Cast bronze plaques are mounted on a single or double sandstone plinth.
 The ash remains are placed about 50 cm underground in the ash container provided by the family.